University of the Philippines College of Law: Malcolm Hall

 The main offices and classrooms of the college are located inside Malcolm Hall within the UP Diliman campus in Quezon City.
 The building is named after Associate Justice George Malcolm, who in 1911 became the first permanent dean of the college.
 The building itself, one of the oldest in the Diliman campus, was designed by the noted architect Juan M. Arellano.
 It was built under the supervision of the construction firm Pedro Siochi and Company.
-It was erected shortly before the Japanese invasion of the Philippines during World War II, but it was only after the University of the Philippines transferred its main campus to Diliman in 1948 that Malcolm Hall was actually used.
+It was erected shortly before the Japanese invasion of the Philippines during World War II.

 Malcolm Hall also houses the University of the Philippines Law Library, formally known as Espiritu Hall.
 It the largest academic law library in the country.
 It contains the largest and most up-to-date collection of Philippine legal materials as well as foreign statute and case books and various law journals.
 The library is open to U.P. law students and professors.
 It is also available to non-UP law students subject to proper identification and payment of library service fees.